Living Smart And Healthy

 Note: This is an important step, please do not skip it or the rice turns sticky.

-You will need Instant Pot
+You will need an Instant Pot

 Turn ON sauté (more), when it displays "HOT", add oil.
 Add rice, and gently toss the rice in oil to coat.
 Turn OFF sauté.